We often talk about Divi modules, but we should talk about Divi Builder modules.

 A module is a small block that is added to a section to build the layout of a web page (layout).
-Thus, a layout is a succession of small blocks one after the other and/or one next to the other.
+Thus, a layout is a succession of small blocks one after the other and/or next to each other.

-When you build a page using a builder page, you add sections in which you add modules.
+When you build a page with a page builder, you add sections in which you add modules.

-Page builders revolutionized WordPress: thanks to them, it was possible to obtain "complex" page layouts, since WordPress at the time only offered a classic editor.
+Page builders revolutionized WordPress: thanks to them, you could get "complex" page layouts, since WordPress at the time only offered a classic editor.

-Modules are the strength of builders pages.
-If these page builders do not offer efficient or "trendy" modules, users may turn to competing solutions.
+Modules are the strength of page builders.
+If these page builders do not offer effective or "trendy" modules, users could turn to competing solutions.
 The issue is therefore crucial.

-It is certainly for this reason that the Divi Builder natively embeds 46 modules while the other builders pages offer add-ons to compensate for their limited modules.
+This is certainly why the Divi Builder has 46 modules natively on board while other page builders offer add-ons to compensate for their limited modules.

 Did you know that you can test Divi for free?
 Go to this page and click on "TRY IT FOR FREE

-The Divi modules differ according to the Divi Section used
+Divi modules differ depending on the Divi Section used